 We work alongside peers and community members to improve equitable access to information, resources, and supports for trans, gender diverse, and Two-Spirit children, youth, and adults, as well as their parents/caregivers, families, and support networks.

 We support peers, and peer support providers, across British Columbia through community grants, provincial network engagements, mentorship, support, and resources.
 Find out about peer supports in your community by visiting our peer support directory.

-Trans Care BC defines "peer" as trans, gender diverse, and Two-Spirit community members including children, youth, and adults, as well as their parents/caregivers, families, and loved ones.
+Trans Care BC defines "peer" as trans, gender diverse, and Two-Spirit children, youth, and adults, as well as their parents/caregivers and families.

 We recognize that community partners, such as non-profit organizations and support service agencies, play an important collaborative role in supporting the development and sustainability of community peer supports.